AliyevaNargiz/Satellite-CANSAT/README.md

-# CANSAT Azerbaijan 2023 - CanStellar Team Project
+# CANSAT Azerbaijan 2023 & CANSAT US 2024 - CanStellar Team Project

 ## Project Overview
-This repository contains the complete codebase for the CanStellar team's winning entry in the CANSAT Azerbaijan 2023 model satellite competition by AzerCosmos.
+This repository contains the complete codebase for the CanStellar team's winning entry in the CANSAT Azerbaijan 2023 model satellite competition by AzerCosmos and CANSAT Global in United Stated 2024.
 The project consists of two main components: the Satellite System and the Ground Station (YIS).

 ## Project Structure
 ```